TheWhiteFluid/Obsidian_Cyber/Obisdian_vault/TryHackMe/Jr. Penetration Tester/Network Security/Active Reconnaissance.md

 ![[Pasted image 20240715130124.png]]

-## nc -lvnp
+## nc -nvlp

-On the _server_ system, where you want to open a port and listen on it, you can issue `nc -vnlp PORT`, which is equivalent to `nc -v -l -n -p PORT NUMBER`.
+On the _server_ system, where you want to open a port and listen on it, you can issue `nc -nvlp PORT`, which is equivalent to `nc -v -l -n -p PORT NUMBER`.

 | option | meaning                                                    |
 | ------ | ---------------------------------------------------------- |